lokeshdangii/CMS/README.md

 ## Introduction

-The CMS Application simplifies the management of car-related data, offering essential components for handling:
+The CMS Application simplifies car data management by offering an intuitive web-based interface.
+Users can effortlessly perform CRUD operations on the following key components:

 - Car Colors
 - Car Categories